Data Breaches and Cyber Liability

 Guest Package B: $75

-Golf $129 per player (includes green fee, cart, practice range, breakfast, lunch, beverages, prizes and goodie bags )
+Golf $129 per player (includes green fee, cart, practice range, lunch, beverages, prizes and goodie bags )

 Registration is limited to league-affiliated credit union personnel and their directors.
 Guest registration excludes credit union personnel, credit union directors, vendors and exhibitors.
 Golf is limited to registered attendees and registered guests.